-We are a clinical-stage biopharmaceutical company dedicated to delivering on the promise of targeted protein degradation, or TPD, science to create a new generation of small-molecule medicines that transform patients' lives.
+We are a clinical-stage biopharmaceutical company dedicated to delivering on the promise of targeted protein degradation, or TPD, science to create a new generation of small-molecule medicines that transforms patients' lives.
 By leveraging our proprietary TORPEDO platform, we have the capability to efficiently design and optimize small molecule protein degraders that are highly active against their desired targets by harnessing the body's natural process for destroying unwanted proteins.
 We believe our novel oral product candidates have the potential to overcome drug resistance often seen with inhibitors, target currently "undruggable" targets and improve patient outcomes.
 To date, we have successfully designed and advanced several protein degraders into the clinic across a range of target classes and, based on data from our clinical trials, our product candidates have demonstrated robust target degradation.

-One of our most advanced product candidates, cemsiromide (CFT7455), is an orally bioavailable MonoDAC degrader of protein targets called IKZF1 and IKZF3, currently in clinical development for multiple myeloma, or MM, and non-Hodgkin lymphomas, or NHLs.
-The United States Food and Drug Administration, or FDA, has granted orphan drug designation to cemsiromide (CFT7455) for the treatment of MM.
-In December 2023, we presented positive clinical data from the dose escalation portion of the cemsiromide (CFT7455) Phase 1/2 trial as a monotherapy and in combination with dexamethasone in MM.
-We continue to progress the ongoing Phase 1/2 clinical trial of cemsiromide in MM and NHL.
+One of our most advanced product candidates, cemsidomide (CFT7455), is an orally bioavailable MonoDAC degrader of protein targets called IKZF1 and IKZF3, currently in clinical development for multiple myeloma, or MM, and non-Hodgkin lymphomas, or NHLs.
+The United States Food and Drug Administration, or FDA, has granted orphan drug designation to cemsidomide (CFT7455) for the treatment of MM.
+In December 2023, we presented positive clinical data from the dose escalation portion of the cemsidomide (CFT7455) Phase 1/2 trial as a monotherapy and in combination with dexamethasone in MM.
+We continue to progress the ongoing Phase 1/2 clinical trial of cemsidomide in MM and NHL.

 Our other most advanced product candidate, CFT1946, is an orally bioavailable BiDAC degrader designed to be potent and selective against BRAF V600X mutant targets to treat melanoma, non-small cell lung cancer, or NSCLC, colorectal cancer, or CRC, and other malignancies that harbor this mutation.
 In January 2023, we initiated a first-in-human Phase 1/2 clinical trial of CFT1946 for the treatment of BRAF V600X mutant solid tumors including NSCLC, colorectal cancer and melanoma.
-In January 2024, we shared pharmacokinetic and pharmacodynamic data from the first two dose escalation cohorts of the ongoing Phase 1/2 trial demonstrating dose proportional exposure and oral bioavailability, which was associated with BRAF degradation.
+In September 2024, we presented initial monotherapy CFT1946 data demonstrating proof of mechanism and early evidence of proof of concept in BRAF V600 mutant solid tumors at the European Society for Medical Oncology (ESMO) Congress 2024.
 We continue to progress the ongoing Phase 1/2 clinical trial of CFT1946.

 Additionally, we are developing CFT8919, an orally bioavailable, allosteric, mutant-selective BiDAC degrader of epidermal growth factor receptor, or EGFR, with an L858R mutation in NSCLC.
 In May 2023, we entered into an exclusive licensing agreement for the development and commercialization of CFT8919 in Greater China, including Hong Kong SAR, Macau SAR and Taiwan, with Betta Pharmaceuticals, Co., Ltd, or Betta Pharma.
-Additionally in June 2023, the FDA cleared the investigational new drug, or IND, application for CFT8919 and, in December 2023, Betta Pharma received clinical trial application clearance for CFT8919 from China's National Medical Product Administration.
+Additionally, the FDA cleared the investigational new drug, or IND, application for CFT8919 and Betta Pharma received clinical trial application clearance for CFT8919 from China's National Medical Product Administration.
 We expect to initiate clinical trial activities outside Greater China following the completion of Betta Pharma's Phase 1 dose escalation trial in Greater China.

-Beyond these initial product candidates, we are further diversifying our pipeline by developing new degraders against both clinically validated and currently undruggable targets for our own proprietary programs, as well as for programs we are developing in collaboration with MKDG, Merck, Biogen and Roche.
+Beyond these initial product candidates, we are further diversifying our pipeline by developing new degraders against both clinically validated and currently undruggable targets for our own proprietary programs, as well as for programs we are developing in collaboration with MKDG, Merck, and Roche.